spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.md

 Please note that both the `GetVersion()` and `RunScript()` methods are required by myAvatar™, and MAWS (or any web service that myAvatar references) cannot function without them.

 ## MAWS.asmx.cs
+This is the only class in the MAWS namespace.

 ### MAWSC.GetVersion()
 > Returns the version of MAWS.